tuguzD/obsidian-plug-in-pack/utils/commands/SPACEKEYS.md

+TODO for this file:

+- modify keymap

+---

 This is a sample keymap file for the [Spacekeys](https://github.com/jlumpe/obsidian-spacekeys?tab=readme-ov-file#key-codes) Obsidian plugin.
 The keymap itself is defined in a YAML code block below, it is wrapped in a Markdown file to allow editing within Obsidian.

 You can use the "Spacekeys: Find command ID" command to search for command IDs (either by assigning it a hotkey or invoking it through the command palette).